-Hale, an Ind.
-Republican, was the representative for Pennsylvania's 18th congressional district from 1863 to 1865.
+Hale was the representative for Pennsylvania’s 18th congressional district and was an Ind.
+Republican.
+He served from 1863 to 1865.

 From Dec 1859 to Mar 1865, Hale missed 552 of 1,671 roll call votes, which is 33.0%.
 This is on par with the median of 28.2% among the lifetime records of representatives serving in Mar 1865.
 The chart below reports missed votes over time.